Sat727/Xbox-Party-Tools-Discord/README.md

 #### Main commands/features:

 - CreateLFG `Creates a looking for group post using the target game`
-- Link Account `"Links account with microsoft`
+- Link Account `Links account with microsoft`
 - Unlink Account `Not implemented`
 - Joinstate `Make party open or closed`
 - Crash Party `Crashes target's party`